abordin-spacefill/rest-api-tutorial/README.md

 * `edi_erp_warehouse_id`
 * `edi_wms_warehouse_id`
 * `edi_tms_warehouse_id`

-As warehouse users also need to specify which shipper they are referring to (e.g. when creating an `order`), these attributes can be used instead of `shipper_account_id`:
 * `edi_erp_shipper_id`
 * `edi_wms_shipper_id`
 * `edi_tms_shipper_id`

+For example, a customer can refer to different warehouses using `edi_erp_warehouse_id`.

+**Caution:** Presently, a logistic provider cannot use the same values for two `edi_wms_warehouse_id` attributes when referring to the same warehouse used by different customers, but this is subject to future improvements.

 Your identifiers need to be communicated to Spacefill.

-Then, you will be able to use these attributes with your own identifiers instead of specifying `warehouse_id` (here, `edi_wms_shipper_id` has been specified):
+Then, you will be able to use these attributes with your own identifiers instead of specifying `warehouse_id` (here, `edi_erp_warehouse_id` has been specified):

 ```sh
 $ curl -sLX 'POST' \